Richard Gresham: Biography

 The Gresham family had been settled in the Norfolk village of Gresham since at least the late 14th century.
 Richard Gresham's grandfather, James Gresham, moved to Holt, Norfolk, about three miles from Gresham, where in the mid-fifteenth century he built a manor house in the centre of the small town.
 Richard Gresham, born about 1485 at Holt, was probably the third of four surviving sons of James Gresham's son, John Gresham, by his marriage to Alice Blythe of Long Stratton, Norfolk.

 Gresham was admitted a liveryman of the Worshipful Company of Mercers in 1507.
 As a mercer, he was in partnership with his brother, John Gresham, in exporting textiles and importing grain from the continent.
 He supplied King Henry VIII with arras, velvets, and satins.
 Most of his trade was with the Low Countries, which were the most significant area for English overseas trade for most of the sixteenth century, and he amassed a large fortune.
 He became Sheriff of London and Middlesex in 1531, and was knighted the same year.
 On 19 May 1536, he was present at the execution of Anne Boleyn in the Tower of London.
 He was elected as Lord Mayor of London in 1537, and when Cardinal Wolsey was on his death bed he called Gresham his "fast-friend".
 Gresham paid for the Cardinal's funeral.

 He was elected as one of the four Members of Parliament for the City of London in 1539 and 1545.

 Gresham supplied tapestries to Cardinal Wolsey for his new house of Hampton Court.
 In October 1520 he measured eighteen rooms and went to the mart in Flanders to order hangings to the value of 1000 marks or more.
 In part payment, in January 1521, Gresham asked Wolsey to obtain a licence for him to profit by international trade, including the right to send a ship to Turkey.
 Margaret, Duchess of Savoy, impounded one of his ships carrying wheat from Antwerp.
 Gresham asked Wolsey to sign a letter in his support in March 1521, and wrote that he had obtained eight cloths-of-gold for hanging in the Cardinal's closet at Hampton Court.

+In 1544 Gresham acquired Battisford Preceptory from Andrew Judde, who had been granted the property less than year before following the dissolution of the property of the Knights of St John in England.

 The Gresham family motto is Fiat voluntas tua ('Thy will be done').

 Gresham died at Bethnal Green on 21 February 1549.